 The wildcard operator and the AND cause the LDAP server to ignore the second filter.
 Consequently, the attacker can access all security levels.

 Fortunately, the most effective ways to mitigate LDAP injection vulnerabilities are straightforward and usually readily accessible:

-- Sanitising inputs or escaping special characters.
-Sanitising and validating user inputs fixes the vulnerability that enables LDAP injections.
-However, multi-party systems and complex interconnected system integrations complicate the sanitising and validating of user inputs.
+- Sanitizing inputs or escaping special characters.
+Sanitizing and validating user inputs fixes the vulnerability that enables LDAP injections.
+However, multi-party systems and complex interconnected system integrations complicate the sanitizing and validating of user inputs.